tylergreason/knave-mobile-app/README.md

 # Knave Mobile App
-A mobile application for the Knave Role Playing Game by Ben Milton
+A mobile application for the Knave, a role playing game by Ben Milton

 This app was originally made to play around with webkit animations.
 It soon evolved into experiments with JavaScript's touch API, then into a mock mobile application, and now into the framework for my Knave mobile app.